-This country strategic plan is guided by the Philippines development plan for 2023-2028, the Bangsamoro development plan for 2023-2028 and the United Nations sustainable development email: john.aylieff@wfp.org
+This country strategic plan is guided by the Philippine Development Plan 2023-2028, the Bangsamoro Development Plan 2023-2028 and the Philippines 2024-2028 United Nations sustainable development cooperation framework.
+It articulates an integrated approach that addresses the intersections of climate change, conflict, food insecurity and malnutrition.